A glance @ FDS

 - Must be enrolled at least half-time

 - Repayment deferred while enrolled at least half-time

 - You will begin to repay your loan six months after you cease to be enrolled at least half-time.
-During this six-month "grace period", interest will accrue on your loan.
+During this six-month "grace period", interest will not accrue on your loan if it is first disbursed after July 1, 2014.
 For sample repayment amounts, see the federal loan repayment fact sheet.

 - Complete an exit counseling session so you are aware of all the information you will need to know about repaying your loan.